BIT-MJY/CVTNet/README.md

 ## How to use

 We provide a training and test tutorial for NCLT sequences in this repository.
-Before any operation, please modify the [setups](https://github.com/BIT-MJY/CVTNet/tree/main/config).
+Before any operation, please modify the [config file](https://github.com/BIT-MJY/CVTNet/tree/main/config) according to your setups.

 ### Data preparation